 What Is the Difference Between a DHA & PhD in Healthcare Administration?

 At its core, the PhD in Healthcare Management is an academic degree.
 The expectation is that candidates will conduct a fair bit of theoretical research, then write and defend a dissertation.
 Their original thought, based on their data and conclusions, may be published and reviewed by peers.

 Many policy analysts have a degree related to a specific area of expertise, such as when a healthcare analyst has a medical degree.ii

-Not all Doctor of Health Administration programs require a Master of Science in Healthcare Administration degree for admission; some may have masters content rolled into the Ph.D. and may be open to students who hold a Bachelor's degree from an accredited college.
+Not all Health Administration PhD programs require a Master of Science in Healthcare Administration degree for admission.
+Some may have masters content rolled into the Ph.D. and may be open to students who hold a Bachelor's degree from an accredited college.

-PhD in Healthcare Management programs may require doctoral students to complete about 60 credit hours (20 courses).
+PhD in Healthcare Administration programs may require doctoral students to complete about 60 credit hours (20 courses).
 While time to completion varies by university, a full-time student might take between two and four years to finish their program.

 The Doctor of Health Administration, or DHA degree, is a practice degree in the field of health care management.
-In contrast to the PhD in healthcare administration, the DHA degree focuses on the application of the available evidence to executive decisions in the field of health care.
+In contrast to the PhD in Healthcare Administration, the DHA degree focuses on the application of the available evidence to executive decisions in the field of health care.